SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

 As a coach, you want to find the right kind of clients so you can help them improve their lives.
-If you don’t have a good lead generation system set up, however, you could spend more time trying to get clients, than working with them.
+If you don’t have a good lead generation system set up, however, you could spend more time trying to get clients than working with them.

-A Quick Glossary
+A Quick Glossary on SEO Strategy

 The Importance of SEO for Coaches

-Create brand awareness
+Creating brand awareness

 That system is your optimized coaching site, and more specifically, your coaching blog.

-Instead of focusing on promoting your coaching business directly, SEO allows you to understand what your audience is looking for on Google, so you can write quality optimized content that answers those questions.
-Each time someone searches for something and your site provides the answer, you’re introducing yourself to them in the best possible way: by helping them.
+Instead of focusing on promoting your coaching business directly, SEO allows you to understand what your audience is looking for on the search engines, so you can create relevant content that answers those questions.

-Generate qualified leads
+Generating qualified leads

 The better you know your target audience, the better you can focus your keyword research on topics they care about, and the more likely you are to rank for articles they’ll want to read from top to bottom.

-Build trust
+Building trust

 By continuously providing valuable quality information for your target clients – and making sure they can find you when they’re looking for that information – you grow their trust in you.
 Each time you answer a question, you build your authority, so that when they’re ready to hire a coach, you’ll be the first one they contact.